 All medical procedures involve risks.
-Anyone claiming 100% success rates with no risk should be viewed with a great deal of suspicion.
+Anyone claiming 100% success rates with no risk of complications should be viewed with a great deal of suspicion.
 Even getting the flu vaccine carries some risk!

 Generally speaking, all spine procedures carry some level of the following risks: Pain, numbness or clumsiness.
 Impaired muscle function or paralysis.
 Incontinence, impotence or impaired bowel function.
 Unstable spine.
 Recurrence, continuation or worsening of the condition that required the operation or procedure.
 Injury to major blood vessels.
 Hemorrhage.
 Persistent back pain.
 Bleeding/epidural hematoma.
 Infection.
 Brain damage.
 Permanent organ damage.
 Memory dysfunction/memory loss.

 The procedures performed by North American Spine partner physicians carry these same risks.
-However, many of the severe risks of traditional spine surgery – namely, paralysis or mortality – are significantly mitigated by the AccuraScope™ procedure.
+However, many of the severe risks of traditional spine surgery – namely, paralysis or mortality – are significantly mitigated by minimally invasive procedures.
 In fact, we have no documented cases of these extreme complications.

-Further discussion of some of these risks follows:
+Further discussion of some of these risks and complications follows:

 Whenever a physician is working around the spine, there is a possibility that the dural sac may be punctured.
 If this should occur, a small amount of spinal fluid may leak out, potentially causing a headache commonly known as a “spinal headache”.
 While not dangerous, this headache is quite uncomfortable.
 Fortunately, there is a relatively simple remedy known as a blood patch which involves injecting blood (drawn from the patient’s arm) into the sac to allow its natural clotting action to seal the puncture.
 To reiterate, this is a risk during any procedure involving the spine, including a labor epidural.